Skip to main content

 New-ItemProperty -Path $PATH -Name $NAME -Value 0x0 -Force

-Do get in touch if you need support with this.
+Do get in touch if you need support with any of these.

 DiscrimiNAT's behaviour with ECH